MrWhiteC/NLU_Project2025/README.md

 The proposed system effectively automates the extraction and structuring of valuable cybersecurity intelligence from unstructured data, enhancing scalability and decision-making in cybersecurity operations, with future improvements focused on accuracy and adaptation to emerging threats.

+**Gaps:**
+It does not integrate with structured frameworks such as MITRE ATT&CK, nor does it classify extracted entities by specific attack techniques, which limits its ability to provide actionable insights and hinders real-time threat mitigation.

 **Relevance to Our Project:**
 - Our chatbot will **extract threat insights from cybersecurity news**, and this system’s **entity recognition techniques** align with our **automated threat classification goals**.